 Existing Conditions: Wave Transit currently operates the following commuter express routes: Route 108 Market St., Route 707 Red Express Shuttle and Route 709 Loop Express Shuttle.
-The two express shuttle routes operate primarily on and around the UNCW campus.
+The two express shuttle routes operate primarily on and around the UNCW campus and are primarily used by students rather than commuters accessing employment.
 The above mentioned routes are the only express routes in the Cape Fear region.

 Potential for Application: Wave Transit's current Short Range Transit Plan (SRTP) does not call for an additional commuter express route.
-In the next few years this strategy will be revisited to determine this is a potential opportunity.
+In the next few years this strategy will be revisited to determine if this is a potential opportunity.

-Costs: The cost to implement this strategy varies depending on if this would be a new route created with a new bus, or if an existing route is modified.
+Costs: The cost to implement this strategy varies depending on if this would be a new route created with a new transit vehicle, or if an existing route is modified.
 It would also require an education and outreach component to notify the public of the new/modified route.